usualboringuy/Stock-Market-Simulator/README.md

 ## Frontend behavior

 Dashboard
-- Range buttons: LIVE / 1D / 1W / 1M / 6M / 1Y
+- Range buttons: LIVE / 1W / 1M / 3M / 6M / 1Y
 - Auto toggle:
   - If Auto is ON:
     - When market opens: keeps your chosen range
-    - When market closes: if you were on LIVE, switches to 1D
+    - When market closes: if you were on LIVE, switches off Auto toggle
 - LIVE polling: every 10s only when market_open = true (from /api/health)
 - Silent refresh (no spinner) to avoid remount flicker